 Cleaning up Richardson Bay One Vessel at a Time

-Richardson’s Bay Regional Agency is expecting to remove approximately 250 tons of abandoned and derelict vessels from Richardson Bay, located within the San Francisco Bay area.
+Richardson’s Bay Regional Agency removed approximately 364 metric tons of abandoned and derelict vessels from Richardson Bay, located within the San Francisco Bay area.

 Type of Project: Removal

-With the support of a NOAA Marine Debris Program Removal Grant, Richardson’s Bay Regional Agency will work to remove deteriorated or unseaworthy vessels from Richardson Bay, located within the San Francisco Bay, to preserve and protect local natural resources such as eelgrass beds, herring, and migratory birds.
+With the support of a NOAA Marine Debris Program, Richardson’s Bay Regional Agency worked to remove deteriorated and unseaworthy vessels from Richardson Bay, located within the San Francisco Bay, to preserve and protect local natural resources such as eelgrass beds, herring, and migratory birds.

-This project is focused on the removal of about 25 abandoned or derelict vessels between 18 and 50 feet in length.
-These vessels, either gas powered or sailboat, can be made of any variety of materials such as fiberglass, steel, wood, and/or a composite material made up of mortar and light wire steel mesh.
-The expected total weight of debris removed from the Bay will be about 250 tons.
+This project focused on the removal of abandoned or derelict vessels between 18 and 50 feet in length.
+These vessels, both gas powered and sailboat, were made of a variety of materials, such as fiberglass, steel, wood, and/or a composite material made up of mortar and light wire steel mesh.

 For more information about this project, visit the Marine Debris Program Clearinghouse.